Because-ai/because.ai-backend/README.md

   -d pgvector/pgvector:pg17
 ```

-The `pgvector` image is required — the stock `postgres` image has no `vector` extension and migration 003 will fail.
+The `pgvector` image is required.
+The stock `postgres` image has no `vector` extension and migration 003 will fail.
 Pin to `pg17`; Postgres 18 changed its data directory layout and will not start against a volume initialised by an earlier version.

 ### 2. Environment